 If you stop medication, you should have regular blood pressure checks.
 In some cases the blood pressure remains normal.
 However, in others it starts to rise again.
 If this happens, medication can then be started again.

 Smoking does not directly affect the level of your blood pressure.
 However, smoking greatly adds to your health risk if you already have high blood pressure.
-If you smoke, you should make every effort to stop.
+You should make every effort to stop smoking.
 If you smoke and are having difficulty in stopping, then see your practice nurse for help and advice.

 Further help & information